 A 401(k) is a common asset that has to be divided in a divorce.
 In many cases, the 401(k) is one of the more valuable assets.
 Individuals often work their whole career trying to build up their 401(k) balance so that they can retire.

-However, in a divorce, the 401(k) often ends up being divided as part of the property division aspect of a divorce.
+However, in a divorce, the 401(k) often ends up divided as part of the property division process.
 In some cases, the 401(k) does not need to be divided.
 It could be the 401(k) is offset against other marital assets.
-In other cases, however, the 401(k) has to be divided because it is the only equitable way to achieve a just division of marital property and debt.
+In other cases, the 401(k) is divided because it is the only means to fairly distributed marital property and debt.

 To divide a 401(k), a Qualified Domestic Relations Order (QDRO) is necessary.
 A court issues a QDRO.
 There are three steps in splitting a 401(k) during a divorce:

 - The court will order the divorce to take place in the divorce decree.

 - Drawing up a QDRO, which describes to the plan administrator how to split to remain compliant with the Employee Retirement Income Security Act.

 - The judge and the plan administrator will sign the QDRO naming the receiving spouse as the alternate payee.

 The QDRO must contain the name and contact information of the plan participant and receiving spouse.
 There should also be a timeline for the payout.
 If multiple payments will take place, an outline of those payments is necessary.

 To understand the divorce impactions of splitting a 401(k), it is important to know the options as a separated couple.
 If the court orders half the 401(k) to go to the spouse, it is likely that they will want to roll the funds over into their own retirement account.
 If the spouse decides to leave the funds in the account until retirement, they will avoid paying taxes until then.